Despical/KOTL/.github/README.md

 ![](https://img.shields.io/github/workflow/status/Despical/KOTL/KOTL%20Build)
 [![Discord](https://img.shields.io/discord/719922452259668000.svg?color=lime&label=Discord)](https://discord.gg/rVkaGmyszE)

-King of the Ladder is an old Minecraft mini game that supports almost every version.
+King of the Ladder is an old Minecraft minigame that supports almost every version.
 Each player have to kick other players out of the ladders to be the king.
 The king tries to stand on the top of the ladders while not letting others to climb and punching them out of the way!
+If you have any problem with this plugin check out our [wiki](https://github.com/Despical/KOTL/wiki).
+If you still didn't find an answer see documentation section below.
+Also a [tutorial video](https://www.youtube.com/watch?v=O_vkf_J4OgY) is available for the plugin by SpigotFAQ.

+Did you like our plugin?
+We have a premium version of KOTL with more features such as animated game bar, animated scoreboard, interactable game signs, custom arena plate editor, with lots of optimizations and so much more.
+Click [here](https://www.spigotmc.org/resources/king-of-the-ladder-premium-1-8-1-19.102644/) to see features of premium version.

 ## Documentation
 More information can be found on the [wiki page](https://github.com/Despical/KOTL/wiki).
-The [Javadoc](https://javadoc.jitpack.io/com/github/Despical/KOTL/latest/javadoc/index.html) can be browsed.
+The [Java documentations](https://javadoc.jitpack.io/com/github/Despical/KOTL/latest/javadoc/index.html) can be browsed.
-Also you can join our [Discord community](https://www.discord.gg/rVkaGmyszE) to get support and news early.
+You can also join our [Discord community](https://www.discord.gg/rVkaGmyszE) to get support and news early.

 ## Donations
 You like the KOTL?
 Then [donate](https://www.patreon.com/despical) back me to support the development.